African Penguin vs Western Rockhopper Penguin

 Do African Penguins and Western Rockhopper Penguins live in the same area?

-African Penguins are found in South Africa, Namibia.
-Western Rockhopper Penguins are found in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+No, their ranges do not overlap.
+African Penguins are found in South Africa, Namibia, while Western Rockhopper Penguins live in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+This geographic separation means they face different environmental pressures and predator communities.